AustinCGomez/RatingLog/readme.md

 # RatingLog

- ***PLEASE READ: This program is currently in pre-alpha active development with changes happening frequently to the code base.
-We do not recommend using the tool to log your hours till we release our alpha version in the coming days.
-There is a risk that your hours will not save or unexpected errors might ensue.
-Please only use this program for development till the maintainers release the polished and tested version.***

-RatingLog is a Chrome extension that allows raters (TELUS, Welocalize, Reforma, etc.) to keep track of their work hours prior to inputting them into Workday or other platforms.
-We made this tool as a quick place to log your hours as we found it can often be cumbersome to log into the Workday platforms and enter the hours when the hours can be fairly inconsistent.
+RatingLog is a plugin for Google Chrome that helps raters (I.E. TELUS, WeLocalize, Reform, and other platforms) to keep track of their hours worked which are often irregular compared a normal hourly shift.
+Through RatingLog, you can easily log in your hours and then collect them for later when you submit your timesheets.

-## Downloading production-ready extension
-Coming soon!
-Our team is still working on a few components to the extension before publishing it on the chrome store.
-We want to ensure that it is error-free.

-## Building from source
+# Installation
+This plugin is currently only avaialble through an unpackaged extension.
+We are finalizing our UI design and bug testing before we release it for free onto the Google Chrome Extension store.
+For the time being please follow the stpes below to install the extension:

 1. You need to install the source files to your system from this repo or your fork of this repo.
 You can achieve this through git or by downloading a zip of the files.
 2. Next, open up Chrome, and navigate to chrome://extensions and look for a tab that says 'Load unpacked'.
 3. Once you find 'Load unpacked', you will then need to click on it and find the folder with the source code.
 Load in that folder and then click where your extensions are located.
 4. Done!
 Any changes that you make now will be reflected in the extension.
 You can also find errors within chrome://extensions that will help you when troubleshooting.

+## Bug Reports
+If you encounter any problems with using the plugin please be sure to report the issues at [issues](https://github.com/AustinCGomez/RatingLog/issues) so that our team can take a look at it.
+We appreciate it!

-## Contributing
+## Contribute:
-We welcome contributions to the project.
-To begin, please check out our [issues](https://github.com/AustinCGomez/RatingLog/issues) and look for any issue that is unassigned.
-You can then state that you want to take this issue and make a pull request once it is completed.
-Our project maintainer will then review your contribution and provide feedback after testing.
-Alternatively, if you want to make an enhancement, you can create an issue with the enhancement tag and our project maintainer will discuss it with you and give you the go-ahead to proceed if it seems mutually beneficial.
+If you would like to contribute to this project then please navigate to our [issues](https://github.com/AustinCGomez/RatingLog/issues) tab where you can find current issues and enhancement requests.
+Once you find a task that interests you then simply write a comment that you are planning to submit a pull request and we will assign that issue to you.
+Altrernatively, if you want to make a enhancement that is currently not planned then you are welcome to create an issue and we will discuss it with you in the comments on if that is a enhancement or feature that we are looking to add.